 - Giving proportionally, perhaps working our way toward the biblical model of a tithe (“bring the full tithe into the storehouse…and see if I will not pour down for you an overflowing blessing” Malachi 3:10), is an important goal in giving systematically.

 First Presbyterian has been blessed by several bequests which have enriched our ministry significantly.
 For example, a bequest enabled us to do the bulk of the work the new heating and air conditioning system in the older parts of our building in 2012.
 Please consider making a gift or bequest in your estate planning as a way of continuing your commitment to the things that matter to you, like the church which has nurtured your faith.
 Copies of a booklet prepared under the direction of the Trustees encouraging gifting are available in information racks and in the Gathering space or here: Planned Gifting Brochure.

 Stewardship and Our Young People

 Making a Contribution to First Presbyterian Church

 - Offering envelopes, either weekly or monthly are available each year.
-Contact Jennifer White, our bookkeeper/accountant to receive them
+Contact Jennifer White, our Business Manager to receive them

 - Automatic withdrawal–Sign up for automatic monthly transfer directly from your bank account.
 Click here for 2 videos about Auto Withdrawal or connect directly to the ACH Form